 Our fees are generally based on the time spent by lawyers and others on your behalf, and are charged at hourly rates.
 Our hourly rates are adjusted periodically to reflect experience, capability and seniority of our professionals and staff, as well as general economic factors.
-At your request, the responsible partner may provide you with more specific details on our rates.
+At your request, the responsible partner will provide you with more specific details on our rates.

 Although time expended is a significant factor in determining our fees, there may be circumstances in which our final fee takes into account other factors, including: